smartfog/fogflow/doc/en/source/setup.rst

 Start Edge node components
 -------------------------------------------------

-.. note:: if the edge node is ARM-basd, please attach arm as the command parameter
+.. note:: the edge node is ARM-basd, such as Raspberry Pi.

 .. code-block:: console

       #start both components in the same script
       ./start.sh

-      #if the edge node is ARM-basd, please attach arm as the command parameter
-      #./edge_start.sh  arm

 Stop Edge node components